joaquinSuarez22/Joaquinsuarez22/README.md

 ### :octocat: ***About me***

-Técnico Universitario en Programación (UTN), actualmente cursando Tec. en Ciencia de Datos y Tec. en Desarrollo Web (UNDEC).
-Me apasiona la IA, la automatización y el desarrollo web — siempre aprendiendo y buscando el próximo desafío.
+University Programming degree (UTN), currently pursuing Data Science and Web Development degrees (UNDEC).
+Passionate about AI, automation, and web development — always learning and looking for the next challenge.

 - :briefcase: **Currently looking for new opportunities** in AI, web development, and automation
 - :seedling: **Currently learning:**